linuxdeepin/dde-control-center/README.md

 $ sudo make install
 ```

-When install complete, the executable binary file is placed into `/usr/bin/dde-control-center`, and plugins file will be placed into `/usr/lib/dde-control-center/modules/`.
+The executable binary file could be found at `/usr/bin/dde-control-center` after the installation is finished, and plugins will be placed into `/usr/lib/dde-control-center/modules/`.

 ## Usage

-Execute `dde-control-center -h` to get more detail.
+Execute `dde-control-center -h` to get more details.

 ## Getting help

 You can press `F1` to start [deepin-manual](https://github.com/linuxdeepin/deepin-manual) when you focus on DDE Control Center window.

-Other usage issues can ask via these channels:
+You may also find these channels useful if you encounter any other issues:

 * [Gitter](https://gitter.im/orgs/linuxdeepin/rooms)
 * [IRC Channel](https://webchat.freenode.net/?channels=deepin)
 * [Official Forum](https://bbs.deepin.org/)